maor412/Local-Storage/README.md

 # Local-Storage

-A library for encripted shared preferences to save encripted data on a local device.
+Local-Storage is a library that allows you to securely save encrypted data on a local device using shared preferences.

 ## Setup

+To get started with Local-Storage, follow these simple steps:

 Step 1.
-Add it in your root build.gradle at the end of repositories:
+Add the following code at the end of your root build.gradle file:
 ```
 allprojects {
     repositories {